ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 # Design and Architecture

 ## Domain Model
-Provide an illustration of your domain model.
+~~Provide an illustration of your domain model.
-Make sure it is correct and complete.
+Make sure it is correct and complete.~~

+Illustration of domain model of our program.

 ![Domain Model](images/Domain_Model2.png)